ulfschneider/ulfschneider.github.io/_posts/blog/2016-03-13-pocket-git-guide.md

 Working, staging and committing
 ---
 Versioning in Git is achieved by creating snapshots of your entire working directory.
-A snapshot is created with a so called *commit*.
+A snapshot is created with a *commit*.
 For files without changes, Git will maintain a reference to the previous snapshot.
 This means, each commit represents your entire working directory at that time, but stores only the files which have been changed.

 ![]({{site.url}}/i/blog/taylor_commits_over_time.jpg)
 {:.double}
 Figure: Git produces snapshots of your entire project {:.figcaption}

 While you are working, Git divides your content into three main sections.
-Your working directory, your staging area and your committed work.
+Your working directory, your staging area (often referred to as *index*) and your committed work.

 - Your working directory is simply the set of files and folders you operate on - your project.
 - The staging area is the set of changes which should go into the next commit.